-The Board presently has six members.
-There are two directors in the class whose term of office expires in 2016.
-Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders.
-If elected at the annual meeting, each of these nominees would serve until the 2019 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Board presently has seven members.
+There are three directors in the class whose term of office expires in 2017.
+Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders, with the exception of Mr. Powell, who was appointed by the Board in January 2017 to fill a vacancy on the Board.
+If elected at the Annual Meeting, each of these nominees would serve until the 2020 Annual Meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is our policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
-We elected directors by written consent of our stockholders during 2015 and therefore did not hold an annual meeting.
+Four of our directors attended the 2016 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
+Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee may instead be voted for the election of a substitute nominee proposed by our Board.
 Each person nominated for election has agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.